mr-jonesandme/x4f_event_driven_news/README.md

 On a brand new game start, you will receive faction HQ destruction news events after the universe first initializes.
 I'm aware of this issue and need to add in some kind of timer to suppress the very first, but not subsequent, faction HQ change events

 ## Change Log

+### 1.0.2
+- Added a new GNN "channel" - CrimeWatch
+- Added a new "bounty" story to the CrimeWatch channel.
+If a pirate successfully hacks a station cargo module, there is a slight chance of a dynamic news entry being created for this event
+- Various bugfixes to existing news events

 ### 1.0.1
 - Removed SCA from ware shortage/surplus/shipping events - a news network probably shouldn't be reporting on SCA logistics
 - Bumped up frequency of ware surplus/shortage events, was too low